vslobody/Ubuntu-to-Raspberry-PI-Cross-Compile-and-Debug-using-Eclipse-/README.md

 ##### SYSROOT
 First of all we need to create sysroot folder on the local machine.
 So far I have found two methods to do this:
   * The first one is to create version of Raspberry Pi OS in a folder on your computer, like how it is advised [here](https://tttapa.github.io/Pages/Raspberry-Pi/C++-Development-RPiOS/Development-setup.html) or [there](https://forums.raspberrypi.com/viewtopic.php?t=343710#p2059499).
 While advertised advantages of this method are very attractive and elegant, unfortunatelly, this method did not work for me.
   * The second [method](https://raspberrypi.stackexchange.com/questions/108351/cross-compiling-and-sysroot) is more like brute force approach.
-In this method, we create `sysroot` folder on the **host** machine, and manually rsync to copy files from the target:
+In this method, we create `sysroot` folder on the **host** machine, and manually rsync to copy files from the **target**:
 ```
 mkdir sysroot
 cd sysroot